 Launched by Undiscovered Mountains in partnership with non-profit Tourism Concern, the eco-challenge is available to book now for the winter season, and was created as a way to promote Alps-based activities outside ski resorts in order to develop a broader tourism economy in the local area and help visitors get in touch with nature and appreciate the Alpine environment in a new way.
 The campaign will also donate €50 towards sustainable tourism for every successful group that completes the challenge.
 The experience starts with a guided hike to a location with the best conditions for igloo building, before lunch onsite.
 The correct techniques that will be required to build the temporary igloos will be dependent on the snow conditions at the time, and the guide will offer advice on creating a safe construction for sleeping in.
 After dinner under the stars, visitors will bed down in warm sleeping bags for the night, getting up for breakfast in the open wilderness the next morning.

-“Sustainable tourism is an issue which is at the core of everything we do.
-We believe it is crucial to continually look for new ways to raise greater awareness of the benefits and importance of responsible travel,” said Sally Guillaume, Director of Undiscovered Mountains.
 The minimum age to take part in the expedition is 16, and the company states that a reasonable level of fitness is required in order to trek to the igloo building location whilst carrying rucksacks.
 In some cases, it is possible for the tour to arrange less remote locations for the experience, which should be requesting when booking.
 Other activities that are available as part of the company’s winter package includes husky sledding, cross-country skiing, paragliding, snow scooting and ice climbing.

 More information on the Undiscovered Mountains Eco-Challenge is available on the official website.